 Xmax is the highest position in the sequence (for instance, if there are 20 bones, Xmin is 1 and the sequence is completely resolved, Xmax = 20).

+This yields a standardized scale that varies between 0 and 1 for each taxon, in which 0 and 1 are the positions of the first and last events in the sequence, respectively.
+For instance, for Ambystoma maculatum (an extant urodele), in the original dataset, the first events (tied) were the ossification of premaxilla, vomer, dentary and coronoid (standardized position: 0); the last event was the articular (standardized position: 1), and there is a resolution of 12 positions (hence, increments of 0.0909 or 1/11).
+However, in the final dataset of 7 charcters, the articular is absent; hence, the first bone in the sequence is the premaxilla, at a standardized position of 0, and the last is the nasal, as a standardized position of 0.8181 because all events in position 1 (articular) and 0.9091 (stapes) have been filtered out.

-We also experimented with using size (skull length) or developmental stage as standards, but this led to lower resolution (results not shown), so we worked only with sequences standardized using sequence position.
+We also experimented with using size (skull length) or developmental stage as standards, but this led to lower sequence resolution because body size is not available for all sequence positions and for all taxa (results not shown), so we worked only with sequences standardized using sequence position.
+Given that our data filtering procedure retains little data (only six, seven or eight characters for the cranial dataset, and four or seven characters for the postcranial dataset), it is important to use the method that discards the least amount of data, and this was achieved by using sequence position.
+We do not imply that standardizing by size is not recommended in general.
+On the contrary, if good body size data were available for all taxa and all developmental stages, this should be a better strategy, and only having access to absolute time should be even better.
+However, practical limitations of data availability prevent us from using these methods now.

-Our ossification sequence data of extant and extinct taxa and the phylogenetic trees we used are available online in the supplements to this paper.
+Our ossification sequence data (reduced dataset of four to eight characters) of extant and extinct taxa, and the phylogenetic trees we used, are available in the supplement to this paper.

-Analytical methods
+Analysis methods

-To discriminate between the six hypotheses about the origin of extant amphibians, two methods are available: direct phylogenetic analysis of the sequence data, and comparisons of the tree length (number of steps in regular parsimony, squared length in squared-change parsimony, or similar measures) of various trees selected a priori to represent these hypotheses.
-We selected the latter approach because relatively few data are available, and thus, phylogenetic analysis of such data is unlikely to provide a well-resolved tree.
+To discriminate between the six hypotheses about the origin of extant amphibians, two methods are available: direct phylogenetic analysis of the sequence data, and comparisons of the tree length (number of steps in regular parsimony, squared length in squared-change parsimony, likelihood, or similar measures) of various trees selected a priori to represent these hypotheses (in these trees, only the position of caecilians and extinct taxa, here temnopondyls and lepospondyls, varies).
+We used both approaches but expected the second to perform much better because relatively few data are available, and thus, phylogenetic analysis of such data is unlikely to provide a well-resolved tree.